MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-ReportSubmissionPolicy.md

 ### -EnableReportToMicrosoft
 The EnableReportToMicrosoft parameter specifies whether Microsoft integrated reporting experience is enabled or disabled.
 Valid values are $true or $false.

-The value $true for this parameter enables the Microsoft integrated reporting experience.
+The value $true for this parameter enables reporting in Outlook.
 The following configurations are possible:

 - **Microsoft reporting tools are available in Outlook for users to report messages to Microsoft only (the reporting mailbox isn't used)**: The ReportJunkToCustomizedAddress, ReportNotJunkToCustomizedAddress, and ReportPhishToCustomizedAddress parameter values are $false.
 This is the default result.
 - **Microsoft reporting tools are available in Outlook for users to report messages to Microsoft and reported messages are sent to the specified reporting mailbox**: The ReportJunkToCustomizedAddress, ReportNotJunkToCustomizedAddress, and ReportPhishToCustomizedAddress parameter values are $true.
 To create the policy, use the same email address in the ReportJunkAddresses, ReportNotJunkAddresses, and ReportPhisAddresses parameters, and also in the SentTo parameter on the New-ReportSubmissionRule or Set-ReportSubmissionRule cmdlet.

-The value $false for this parameter disables the Microsoft integrated reporting experience.
+The value $false for this parameter disables reporting in Outlook.
 The following configurations are possible:

 - **Microsoft reporting tools are available in Outlook, but reported messages are sent only to the reporting mailbox**: The ReportJunkToCustomizedAddress, ReportNotJunkToCustomizedAddress, and ReportPhishToCustomizedAddress parameter values are $true.
 To create the policy, use the same email address in the ReportJunkAddresses, ReportNotJunkAddresses, and ReportPhisAddresses parameters, and also in the SentTo parameter on the New-ReportSubmissionRule or Set-ReportSubmissionRule cmdlet.
-- **The Microsoft integrated reporting experience is disabled.
+- **Reporting in Outlook is disabled.
 Microsoft reporting tools are not available in Outlook.
 Any messages reported by users in Outlook with third-party reporting tools aren't visible on the Submissions page in the Microsoft 365 Defender portal**: The EnableThirdPartyAddress, ReportJunkToCustomizedAddress, ReportNotJunkToCustomizedAddress, and ReportPhishToCustomizedAddress parameter values are $false.

 This parameter is required to create the report submission policy only if you set the value to $false (the default value is $true).